sabbir72/Test_case-practice-project-01/README.md

 - Review and fix minor UI/UX findings
 - Retest post-fix to ensure 100% pass
 - Maintain high coverage in upcoming test cycles
 - Consider automation for regression test cases
+- Pass Rate: 92.11%, which indicates a generally successful testing cycle.
+- Critical Defects: No critical defects were found during this cycle.
+- Failed Test Cases: At this moment, none found.
+Further investigation is required to find the failures.
+- Defect Severity: At this moment, no impact.
+- Defect Priority: At this moment, none found.
+- Test Coverage: The entire set of test cases was executed, achieving full test coverage

 ---